 - #5 – Reduce your use of energy-saving machines.
 For example, wash your car by hand, get a push lawn-mower.

 - #6 – When you ride a bus, walk to the next stop before boarding (or get off at an earlier stop and walk to your destination).

 - #7 – Use your ideas – try new activities, such as dancing, gardening, or bowling.

-If you are up for sharing, we’d love to hear from you about your plan and how you motivated yourself!
+We’d love to hear about your plan and how you motivated yourself!